 This section is used for email configuration for sending reports.

-Enter host address, port, from email address, password of from email address and send to email address.
-Comma separated email IDs can be given in Send To, for sending reports to multiple addresses.
+Enter host address, port, from an email address, password of from email address, and send to email address.
+Comma-separated email IDs can be given in Send To, for sending reports to multiple addresses.